FabianGosebrink/offering-solutions-html/homepage/content/blog/2019-12-22-configuring-angular-libraries.md

 Lets prepare the introduction of the `APP_INITIALIZER` a bit:

-First we will build a new class which is responsible for storing the configuration once we have read it from wherever we gonna read it, most likely over http.
+First we will build a new class `ConfigurationStore` which is responsible for storing the configuration once we have read it from wherever we gonna read it, most likely over http.

 ```js
 import { NgModule, APP_INITIALIZER, Injectable } from '@angular/core';